Colposcopy (Position Paper)

 - increased patient satisfaction

-Productive areas for educational research in the area of colposcopy privileging include better defining the competency-based measures required for performance of colposcopy and analyzing outcomes to compare clinical practices of all specialties.
+Productive areas for educational research on colposcopy privileging include improved definition of the competency-based measures required for performance of colposcopy and analysis of outcomes in family medicine compared with other specialties.

 - Joint Commission on Accreditation of Healthcare Organizations.
 2009 Hospital Accreditation Standards.
 Oakbrook Terrace, IL: Joint Commission on Accreditation of Health Care Organizations; 2009.

 - American Academy of Family Physicians.
-Clinical proctoring.
-Retrieved December 2009 from http://www.aafp.org/about/policies/all/clinical-proctoring.html.
+Clinical Proctoring.

 - American Academy of Family Physicians.
-Position on family medicine departments and privileges.
-Retrieved December 2009 from http://www.aafp.org/about/policies/all/privileges-family.html.
+Family medicine departments and privileges. http://www.aafp.org/about/policies/all/privileges-family.html.
+Accessed June 8, 2015.